-Daughter of corporate giant Vikram Thapar, Ayesha Thapar is the successor of Indian City Properties Ltd. This company is the real estate wing of well known Thapar Group.
+Daughter of corporate giant Vikram Thapar, Ayesha Thapar is a business tycoon the successor of Indian City Properties Ltd. This company is the real estate wing of well known Thapar Group.
 Ayesha Thapar is an Economics graduate from Wellesley College in Boston.
 She has marked her presence by adopting innovative and different business ideas and perspectives.
 Nimaya is an NGO started by her that works for women empowerment.

 8. Shikha Sharma:

 Shikha Sharma is the MD and CEO of Axis Bank.
-Her business expertise and skills have taken Axis Bank to a new height and under her guidance.
+This businessperson’s expertise and skills have taken Axis Bank to a new height and under her guidance.
 The bank has witnessed 27% increase quarterly every year till June 2011.
 She has once been at par with Chanda Kochhar for the position of CEO in ICICI Bank.
 Although she lost that position, she has been a prominent founding member of ICICI’s retail banking and personal financial services.

 9. Ekta Kapoor:

-Famously known as the ‘Television Queen’, Ekta Kapoor is the founder and creative director of the most popular production house, Balaji Telefilms Ltd. Most of the TV serials under this production house have witnessed record-breaking TRPs and has changed the face of Indian television.
+Famously known as the ‘Television Queen’, Ekta Kapoor is the boss, founder, and creative director of the most popular production house, Balaji Telefilms Ltd. Most of the TV serials under this production house have witnessed record-breaking TRPs and has changed the face of Indian television.
 After her successful stint in television industry, Ekta is now interested to produce niche films under her banner.